 Planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
-Proposed development that accords with an upto-date Local Plan should be approved; and proposed development that conflicts should be refused unless other material considerations indicate otherwise.
+Proposed development that accords with an up to- date Local Plan should be approved; and proposed development that conflicts should be refused unless other material considerations indicate otherwise.
 The NPPF constitutes guidance and a material consideration in determining applications.

 There is conflict with the development plan, by reason of the effect of the proposal on the Council's spatial strategy and location of the proposed development outside of a settlement boundary.
-However the Council's policies in the adopted Local Plan follow the approach of the presumption in favour of sustainable development.
+However, the Council's policies in the adopted Local Plan follow the approach of the presumption in favour of sustainable development.

-The council cannot currently demonstrate a five year housing land supply and so the presumption in favour of sustainable development applies.
-In accordance with paragraph 11 d) of the Framework, as directed by Footnote 7, policies which are most important for determining the application are considered out-of-date, and subsequently planning permission should be granted unless any adverse impacts would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole.
+It is accepted that the tilted balance should be applied in the decision-making process on this application, given that the policies referred to in footnote 7 of the NPPF are not engaged.
+In accordance with paragraph 11 d) of the Framework, as directed by Footnote 8, policies which are most important for determining the application are considered out-of-date, and subsequently planning permission should be granted unless any adverse impacts would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole.

 Given this shortage of housing land supply the 'tilted balance' would apply.
 This is where the need to boost housing land supply is prioritised when weighing up the planning balance for proposals.

-The application needs to be considered 'in the round' weighing all material issues in the planning balance, including:
+As such, Policy 6 of North Dorset Local Plan, which seeks to deliver housing, is tempered.
+The application needs to be considered 'in the round' weighing all material issues in the planning balance.